-Many people are deficient in vitamin D
+Why are some people deficient in vitamin D?

 Raising vitamin D levels in breast milk